alizat/my_r_project_template/README.md

 ├── data
 │   ├── raw             <- original, immutable data dump.
 │   ├── processed       <- final data sets for analysis and modeling.
-│   ├── external        <- data from third party sources.
+│   ├── external        <- data from third party sources (i.e. NOT from the client's side).
 │   └── tmp             <- intermediate data that is temporary.
 │
 ├── figures             <- generated graphics for reporting